How Often Tummy Time 2 Months

 Historical Context of Tummy Time

 The importance of tummy time gained prominence in the early 1990s with the launch of the "Back to Sleep" campaign, which significantly reduced the incidence of SIDS by encouraging parents to place their babies on their backs to sleep.
-However, as babies spent more time on their backs, healthcare professionals began to notice an increase in plagiocephaly and torticollis (tight neck muscles).
+On the flip side, as babies spent more time on their backs, healthcare professionals began to notice an increase in plagiocephaly and torticollis (tight neck muscles).
 This led to the emphasis on tummy time as a way to promote healthy motor development and prevent these conditions.

 Essential Concepts for Tummy Time